Soro82/electric-kitchens/README.md

 * When the admin user clicks on Product Management in the My Account dropdown menu it opens the Product Management Page.
 * The Product Management Page contains a form allowing the admin user to add products to the website.
 * The form contains a dropdown menu containing all the product categories.
-* All compulsory fields have an asterix beside the fields label name.
+* All compulsory fields have an asterix beside the field's label name.
 * There is a button under the "Image Url" field allowing the user to upload an image for the product.
 * The Cancel button will return the user to the All Products page.
 * The Add Product button will add the product to the website.